programmeursg/AdvancedSearch-public/README.md

 # AdvancedSearch
 Main description
 -----------------
-Search on multiple words in a choosen storedprocedure with AND and OR with weight and words counter.
+Search on multiple words in the results of a choosen storedprocedure with AND and OR with weight and words counter.

 Warning!
 -----------------